 ← back to Outer Saturnian Moons

 This is the shortest orbit period and smallest mean distance of all known 100 retrograde moons of Saturn except big Phoebe which revolves Saturn from a slightly closer range.
-The orbit inclination of S/2006 S 20 (175°) is very similar to Phoebe’s (175°).
+Besides the mean distance to Saturn, the orbit inclination of S/2006 S 20 (173°) is also very similar to Phoebe’s (175°).
 Therefore, it appears very likely that this object is a chip blown off Phoebe a long time ago.

 This object has not been named yet.
 We made no attempt to observe it with Cassini because it was unknown at the time Cassini was active.
 Note that the orbital elements in the MPEC announcement are current values, not mean elements (time-averaged over a few thousand years) as given for the pre-2023 announced objects.